SWIFTSIM/SOAP/documentation/joss_paper/paper.md

 due to the large volume of data generated, it is often impractical for individual users to compute the specific properties they require independently. `SOAP` addresses this challenge by producing comprehensive catalogues containing a wide range of properties that can be shared across the community.

-Given the substantial volume of data, it is essential for the output to be processed in parallel. `SOAP` achieves this using the mpi4py library [@mpi4py].
+Given the substantial volume of data, it is essential for the output to be processed in parallel.
+`SOAP` achieves this using the mpi4py library [@mpi4py].
 This enables `SOAP` to scale efficiently across multiple compute nodes.
 `SOAP` is also designed to handle subvolumes of the simulation independently, allowing for large simulations to be processed sequentially if required.
 This approach reduces the need for high-memory computing nodes, making it possible to process simulation outputs without requiring a large number of high-memory resources.
+The ability to efficently process subhalos in parallel is a unique feature of `SOAP` when compared with other packages for computing galaxy properties [e.g. @cosmic-profiles; @tangos; @caesar].

 A large number of halo finders are used by the community to identify bound structures within simulation outputs.
 These employ a variety of methods